complxalgorithm/TweetKeywordMapper/README.md

 [![asciicast](https://asciinema.org/a/lueHvB8fK4EX5wpFPOzvHHzDS.svg)](https://asciinema.org/a/lueHvB8fK4EX5wpFPOzvHHzDS)

-Tweet data can be imported from a CSV file, which will be used for counting the number of Tweets from each state.
+Tweet data can be imported from a CSV file, which will then be used for counting the number of Tweets from each state.
 You can pull data for multiple keywords from the CSV file.

 [![asciicast](https://asciinema.org/a/592490.svg)](https://asciinema.org/a/592490)